 There are also services that let you start programs and therapies without a diagnosis.

-Occasionally, the outcome of your assessment might be a recommended period of ‘watchful waiting’.
+Occasionally, the outcome of your assessment might be a recommended period of ‘watchful waiting’, especially if your child is younger than 1-2 years.
 This means your health professional wants to wait to see whether your child’s symptoms change with a few more months of development.
-It’s possible the symptoms might resolve or become more pronounced.
+It’s possible the symptoms might go away or become more pronounced.

 If you’re told to wait and watch, again the key is to be proactive:

 - Get your child checked every three months.

 - Seek a second opinion if you feel you want one.

 - Start exploring early intervention options in your area.